London District (British Army): History

 In January 1876 a ‘Mobilization Scheme for the forces in Great Britain and Ireland’ was published, with the ‘Active Army’ divided into eight army corps based on the District Commands.
 3rd Corps was to be formed within London District, based in Croydon.
 This scheme disappeared in 1881, when the districts were retitled ‘District Commands.
 It was re-formed in 1905 as London District to be an independent district within the larger command structure of the army, and has remained so ever since.
 In 1906, when the Chief of the General Staff moved to the Old War Office Building, HQ London District moved to Horse Guards.
 In September 1939, the district included the 1st and 2nd London Divisions, the 22nd Armoured Brigade, the Life Guards and Royal Horse Guards and five Guards infantry battalions.

 During the Second World War the operational headquarters of London District was temporarily based at Leconfield House in Curzon Street.
-After the War Headquarters London District returned to Horse Guards, where it remains under the command of the General Officer Commanding (GOC), currently Major-General Chris Ghika.
+After the war Headquarters London District returned to Horse Guards, where it remains under the command of the General Officer Commanding (GOC).
 The incumbent is concurrently the Major-General commanding the Household Division.
 The Garrison Sergeant Major is currently Warrant Officer Class 1 (WO1) Andrew 'Vern' Stokes COLDM GDS.

 London District included the 56th (London) Brigade from January 1987 to 1993.